krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 Make sure to add the `, as: 'post'` to your `posts#show` line!

-Notice we have a different type of request: PATCH.
-You can read up on the different request types to learn why PATCH is now the Rails default for `update` actions.
+Notice we have a new type of request: PATCH.
+You can [read up](http://net.tutsplus.com/tutorials/other/a-beginners-introduction-to-http-and-rest/) on the different request types to learn why PATCH is now the Rails default for `update` actions.

 Now let's add our controller actions in `app/controllers/posts_controller.rb`: